eugenp/learn-spring/README.md

+# Module 8 - Building a REST API

-The codebase for the [Learn Spring] course
+This is the codebase for Module 8 of [Learn Spring](https://www.baeldung.com/learn-spring-course)